OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

   select(model_id, reference_datetime, datetime, crps) |>
   pivot_wider(names_from = model_id,
               values_from = crps) |>
-  mutate(skill = flareGLM - climatology,
+  mutate(skill = climatology - flareGLM,
          horizon = as.numeric(as_date(datetime) - as_date(reference_datetime))) |>

   # what is the average skill over horizon